ImageMagick/Usage-Markdown/photos/index.md

 If you look carefully at the enlarged photos, particularly the top-left and top-right 'sky' corners, you can see the vignetting effects, and the correction that was made.

 It is not a perfect solution, and could use a little more tweaking.
-For example rather than using a scaling pixel, we could pre-process the 'white page' image, and also adjust it for a better vignette removal result.
+For example, rather than using a scaling pixel, we could pre-process the 'white page' image, and also adjust it for a better vignette removal result.

 Note that using JPEG is not recommended for any sort of photographic work, as the format can introduce some artifacts and inconsistencies in the results.
 The format is only good for storage and display of the final results.